zmanio/atmos/README.md

   }
   sys.error("unreachable")
 }

+def doSomethingThatMightFail(): String
 ```

 Retry loops like the one above have a number of problems:

  - They obscure the actual work that the program is trying to do (the lone call to `doSomethingThatMightFail()` above).

- - They are convoluted and tend to contain lots of mutable state, making them hard to reason about and resistant to change.
+ - They are convoluted and tend to contain mutable state, making them hard to reason about and resistant to change.

  - They are difficult and tedious to test, possibly leading to undiscovered bugs in the code base.